shiningrain/JailGuard/README.md

 # JailGuard
-An unified LM defense framework that supports image and text modalities
+An unified LM defense strategy that supports image and text modalities